EMPAT94/empat94.github.io/_gs/tutorial.md

 ---

 'Ah, just this?
 I should've been able to see the temperature though since I can modify it.
 Perhaps my level is too low?
 Hey, at least I can see the level and class.
 That's a good start.'
 Arya had her palm pointed at me as well, her eyes glassy.
-Soon she came back, our eyes met and we smiled at each other.
+Soon she came back, our eyes met and she smiled at me.
 "This is a damn good spell!" she said.
 "I agree, it is" I replied, slightly puffing my chest.
 Identify used up 70 of her mana, where it took only 45 for me.
 Another interesting discovery.
 Eventually, I ran out of things to identify around me.
 Intriguingly, identify didn't work on Betty.
 It consumed mana, yes, but showed a blank screen.

 While I wasn't really sleepy, the run back has sapped my SP.
 The exhaustion was catching up.
 So I decided to take a short nap.
 And that was just what I did.

+## Chapter 10 - Crocodile Hunters

+Taro, Divin, and I were moving forward with the ladies trailing behind us at a distance.
+This was our new formation, where the three guys had become meat shields for some reason.

+The hullabaloo of previous Levels was absent, instead filled with deceptive tranquility.
+The hills were lush and spread all over, reminding me of a movie with hobbits.
+This place would've made a good vacation spot, were it not for the monsters lurking about.

+Despite our strain, or perhaps because of it, we were having a light conversation.
+Taro had initiated it, asking me about my home town.
+Currently, we were on the topic of his school.

+"...
+Oh you know, it's not like they teach anything meaningful.
+Plus, I had my exams coming up next week.
+I was summoned at a perfect time.
+Now I don't have to study anymore!" he grinned.

+"Haha", I laughed softly, choosing not to mention the time difference again.
+"What about you Divin?
+What sort of business do you own?"
+I switched the conversation to Divin.

+"Hmm, you know.
+Odds and ends..."
+He waved it off.
+"I see", I said, but I didn't.
+Thinking about it now, on the spectrum of most talkative on the right to least on left, Divin would sit on the extreme left.
+Carol would probably be on the other end, followed closely by Taro.
+I guess Julie, myself and Arya were somewhere in between, in that order.

+Pretty soon, we reached the place where we had run back before.
+Looking off to the left, I scanned the caves for signs of a crocodile.
+I didn't have to search for long.
+I soon saw it, just at the mouth of the cave sitting still with its mouth wide open, half-concealed by the long shadows of evening.
+Forget a balloon, it could pop my head like a bubble; that is how large it was.
+We stood and stared at it watchfully.
+It didn't move a muscle.

+As we stood, the girls made their way to our position.
+Then they gawked the reptile as well.
+It still didn't move.
+Eventually, Taro looked around the group and nodded.
+'No man, don't!'
+I almost shouted, but I knew we had no choice.
+I decided to move as well, given I had the highest damage rate with my spells.
+I had to hit it first like I usually did at the start of every fight against monsters.
+Divin wavered for a bit, then joined us as well.
+We were back in our new formation, except this time, the girls decided to stay put.
+We moved on to get a closer look at our next supposed prey.

+···

+A very large crocodile, perhaps 6 meters in length, laid still on the ground.
+During our advance, it had slowly closed its large snout.
+If we hadn't seen it open beforehand, perhaps we would've been fooled into thinking that it hadn't moved at all!

+We were about 20 meters away from it.
+It didn't move.
+We moved ahead haltingly, reaching almost 10 meters near it.
+'Damn, this thing is BIG!'
+I thought to myself.
+I guessed it came close in size to some of the largest crocodiles on our planet.
+We stopped there, hesitant to move forward.
+I could now actually see the monster appraise us.
+There was a glint of beastly intellect in its eyes that you see only in apex predators.

+I lifted my hand, hoping to get a selection.
+Nope.
+I inched closer, praying it wouldn't suddenly jump out and grab at me.
+I couldn't select it still, but this time, the monster moved.
+Ever so slowly, it lifted its front leg and moved it forward.
+With a characteristic flex of its body, it moved the other leg ahead.
+I couldn't see the hind legs, shrouded in shadow as they were.
+It moved excruciatingly slow.
+I was tense as a drawn bowstring, ready to scamper off at the slightest hint of trouble.

+As we watched it amble towards us languidly, we realized that the thing moved as if in slow motion.
+Perhaps it was bogged down by its own weight.
+I still kept my hand lifted though, and perhaps it was about 6 meters away from us when I could suddenly feel something different.
+I was able to select it!
+'Wow, my level up must've affected my range more than I thought'.
+I quickly cast Identify on it.

+---

+###  Kin of Sobek - Level ?

+*Special Effect*

+* Transient Life: You are a temporary variable in a short-lived calculation

+---

+Before I could process what was written on the screen, my caution overwhelmed my curiosity.
+The crocodile was no more than 5 meters ahead of me and I wasn't about to let it get any closer.
+With my palm already pointing at its snout - I hadn't moved it at all, I spoke in a loud voice the name of my most damaging spell - "INCENDIO!".

+···

+If you have ever felt stupid in life, think of what I had just done.
+I had cast a heat spell on a cold-blooded reptile monster when it was but a few meters away from me and heading in my direction for a light snack.
+The effect was immediate.
+It first spent a couple of seconds as if enjoying the heat spread through its thick body and then it raced towards us instantly.

+I had never in my life ran faster than when I did after being chased by the crocodile monster.
+I gave no thought to Taro, nor to Divin.
+In my Usain Bolt moment, I hazily noticed that the girls were already gone.
+I reached the entrance within what felt like hours and seconds at the same time.
+The other guys were at my heels, apparently.
+The girls stood just beyond, panting on the bridge.
+Looking back, the crocodile had given up chase after barely a few meters, now languishing back in its nest; perhaps deciding to conserve its heat.

+I felt ludicrous about my actions.
+I was also utterly drained from my sprint.
+I felt like the stupidest bum if there ever was one.
+But for some reason, I started laughing.
+Yes, I felt incredibly dumb.
+Yes, my life was in danger, if only for a couple of seconds.
+Yet I couldn't help it at all.
+I sniggered loudly, then burst into full-blown laughter.
+Soon, I was joined by Carol, Taro, and Arya as well.
+While I did not see them in my mirth, I bet Julie and Divin had grins on their faces as well.

+"Well, that was stupid", I said after our giggle-fit died down.
+"Yeah, but at least now we have a fighting chance", Divin said.
+"I agree", I said thinking about how petrificus would affect these things.
+"So what exactly happened?"
+Julie asked, with Arya and Carol perking their ears.
+Taro took the responsibility to regale them with our hilarious and deadly adventure.
+Slightly exaggerating it in the process, of course.

+···

+'Transient Life, eh?'
+I thought about the special effect on the creature.
+'I guess these things are explicitly created for the purpose of this tutorial.
+I wonder what will happen to the place after we leave?'.
+I asked Betty the same.
+"Yes, the level and monsters in it are garbage collected after you pass on to the next level", she replied, "Level 0 and 1, along with slimes and imps inhabiting them, now no longer exist."

+For some reason, I felt sad about it.
+But then again, that is how these things work.
+'Temporary variables for sure', I thought as I brooded over the matter for a while.